nunesalmeidap/bazel-external/README.md

 load("@rules_jvm_external//:defs.bzl", "maven_install")
 ```
 ### Maven install
 Maven install is the interface with external artifacts.
-Through it you can fetch/download
+Through it, you can fetch/download
 and use artifacts as dependencies in your source code.

 If you give no `name` to `maven_install` rule, it will automatically set it to `maven`